 For the Maple-Brown-Butter

-To serve: Bring a large pot of salted water to a boil, shake off excess flour from gnocchi add to boiling water.
-When they plump up and float to surface, cook for about 4-5 minutes.
+To serve: Bring a large pot of salted water to a boil, shake off excess flour from the gnocchi and add to boiling water.
+When they plump up and float to surface, lower the heat and cook for about 3-4 minutes.
 Drain, shake off excess water and toss with the Maple-Brown-Butter and Peas Sauce in a large bowl.